zchee/golang-wiki/TableDrivenTests.md

 ## Parallel Testing

 Parallelizing table tests is simple, but requires precision to avoid bugs.
-Please note closely the three changes below, especially the re-declaration of `tt`
+Please note closely the three changes below, especially the re-declaration of `test`

 ```go
 package main